phan/phan/internal/CLI-HELP.md

  --dump-signatures-file <filename>
   Emit JSON serialized signatures to the given file.
   This uses a method signature format similar to FunctionSignatureMap.php.

+ --automatic-fix
+  Automatically fix any issues Phan is capable of fixing.
+  NOTE: This is a work in progress and limited to a small subset of issues (e.g. unused imports on their own line)

  --find-signature 'paramUnionType1->paramUnionType2->returnUnionType'
   Find a signature in the analyzed codebase that is similar to the argument.